 - The truck’s mechanics

 An in-depth investigation is needed to identify every potentially liable party after a crash.
-A skilled semi-truck accident attorney can also sort through the layers of insurance coverage to determine all possible sources of compensation.
+The best Phoenix truck accident lawyers can also sort through the layers of insurance coverage to determine all possible sources of compensation for you and your family.

 Truck accident cases often require the investigation and review of many kinds of evidence to determine the true cause of the wreck and the party or parties that may be legally liable.

-Some types of evidence that our Phoenix truck accident attorneys may employ in your case include:
+Some types of evidence that our personal injury lawyers may employ in truck accident cases include:

 - The truck driver’s logs, which show how long the driver had been on duty and driving